 - Sub-sale relief (LTTA 2017 Sch 2 Part 4): narrow application where the original buyer sub-sells before completing on the original contract.
 Welsh sub-sale relief is structurally similar to the SDLT version but narrower in some edge cases.

-- Derelict-property refund: properties uninhabitable at the effective date may qualify for a partial refund under specific Welsh Revenue Authority guidance.
-See our derelict-property refund page.
+- Derelict-property refund: a property uninhabitable at the effective date may qualify for a partial refund under specific Welsh Revenue Authority guidance.
+See our guide to the Welsh LTT derelict-property refund.

-Each relief has its own time limit, evidential bar, and clawback regime.
-Sessions advising on Welsh portfolio incorporations or charity acquisitions should treat the Welsh statute as the primary source, not the SDLT equivalent, even though the structures mirror each other.
+Each relief has its own time limit, evidential bar and clawback regime.
+If you are incorporating a Welsh portfolio or acquiring property for a charity, work from the Welsh statute as your primary source, not the SDLT equivalent, even though the two structures mirror each other.

 Returns and filing: the 30-day window under s.44

-An LTT return is due to the Welsh Revenue Authority within 30 days of the effective date under LTTA 2017 s.44 ("Duty to make a return").
-The 30-day window is materially longer than the 14-day SDLT window under FA 2003 s.76 and aligns with the 30-day LBTT window under LBTT(S)A 2013 s.29.
-Returns are filed via the WRA online portal, normally by the buyer's solicitor as part of the conveyancing completion process.
-Late returns attract penalties under the Tax Collection and Management (Wales) Act 2016 administrative framework, even where the LTT due is £0.
+You must file your LTT return with the Welsh Revenue Authority within 30 days of the effective date under LTTA 2017 s.44 ("Duty to make a return").
+That 30-day window is more generous than the 14-day SDLT window under FA 2003 s.76 and matches the 30-day LBTT window under LBTT(S)A 2013 s.29.
+In practice your solicitor files it via the WRA online portal as part of completing the conveyancing.
+Miss the deadline and you face penalties under the Tax Collection and Management (Wales) Act 2016 administrative framework, even where the LTT due is £0, so a nil-tax purchase is not a no-return purchase.

 The effective date for LTT purposes is the date of substantial performance or completion (whichever is earlier) under LTTA 2017 s.10, mirroring the SDLT FA 2003 s.44 substantial-performance test.
 For conventional residential purchases, the effective date is completion; for off-plan or staged-completion purchases, the substantial-performance test may produce an earlier date.